code-423n4/2022-09-canto/README.md

 ### Explanation

-This method returns the TW value of the reserves of either asset between observations.
-The user is able to determine the windowSize, and the number of windows to return TW values for, it is calculated as follows,
+This method returns the time weighted value of the reserves of either asset between observations.
+The user is able to determine the windowSize, and the number of windows to return time weighted values for, it is calculated as follows,

 ```go
 timeElapsed = observation[window * (i)].timeStamp - observation[window*(i - 1)].timeStamp